jyztintan/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, Realodex will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to make a backup of the file before editing it.<br>
+If your **manual changes to the data file makes its format invalid**, Realodex will **discard all data and start with an empty data file at the next run.**  Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the Realodex to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 </box>